Donearm/scripts/README.md

 Launch TTYtter under screen or tmux as a self-respawning daemon with Systemd

+#### tmux\_sites\_projects.sh

+Open a 3 windows tmux session, one for each of html, css and js files to edit.
+Specifically made for website projects

 #### tmux\_workon\_project.sh

 Open 2 split windows in tmux, changing paths to the project's to work on